-- Provide children with an environment that includes varied activities to help children develop socially, emotionally, intellectually and physical in manner appropriate to their age and stage of development, with the overall goal being to achieve social competence for the child
+- Helps provide children with an environment that includes varied activities to help children develop socially, emotionally, intellectually and physically in manner appropriate to their age and stage of development, with the overall goal being to achieve social competence for the child

-- Integrates various Head Start services into learning such as parent involvement, social services, nutrition, health and mental health services
+- Helps integrate various HS services into the learning, such as parent involvement, social services, nutrition, health and mental health services

-- Provides a physical environment consistent with state and local licensing requirements as well as the health and safety of the children
+- Helps provide a physical environment consistent with state and local licensing requirements and the health and safety needs of the children

-- Provides a learning environment that reflects the varied cultural and ethnic backgrounds of the children in the program and in the larger communities in which they live
+- Helps provide a learning environment that reflects the varied cultural and ethnic backgrounds of the children in the program and the larger communities and societies in which they live

 - Other duties as required

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

 - Valid California driver's license and access to automobile with adequate insurance (or have easy access to other means of reliable transportation) to make home visits and travel to other school sites